yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

    ![Screenshot of the ASR 'Prepare source' and 'Create Hyper-V site' blades.](Images/Exercise3/create-site.png)

 6. Click **+ Hyper-V Server**.
 In the **Add Server** blade, right-click the Download link for the Microsoft Azure Site Recovery Provider installer, and copy the link to the clipboard.
-Open the SmartHotelHost remote desktop window, launch **Chrom,e** from the desktop shortcut, and paste the link into a new browser tab to download the Azure Site Recovery provider installer.
+Open the SmartHotelHost remote desktop window, launch **Chrome** from the desktop shortcut, and paste the link into a new browser tab to download the Azure Site Recovery provider installer.

    Return to your browser and download the vault registration key.
 Save the file locally, then copy the file and paste it to the desktop of the SmartHotelHost in the remote desktop window.